afung95014/web-historian/README.md

 # web-historian

+### Summary
-fetches the HTML from a URL and stores the result
+Fetches the HTML from a URL and stores the result.

+### Flow
+User inputs a URL and gets back a job ID.
+Every 10 seconds, the web worker will archive the HTML of any URLs that have not been archived yet.
+User can check back and see if their URL has been archived yet by inputting the job ID associated with that URL.
+If the data from that URL has been archived, user will be able see the HTML from that site.

 ## Requirements